UFC Fight Night: Cowboy vs. Edwards: Predictions & Analysis

 A few statistical edges stand out.
 Dy throws significantly more leather — a 1.1 sig. strike per minute gap.
 Young is far more active with takedowns, averaging 0.6 more per 15 minutes.
 Dy has tighter striking defense, making opponents miss more often.

 The Pick: Rolando Dy over Shane Young.
-The model gives Dy a slight nod at 57% — this could easily go either way.
-The market implies 61% for Young, but our model sees only 43%.
-That 17-point gap favoring Dy is worth watching.
+This is essentially a pick'em.
+The model nudges toward Dy at 52%, but there's almost nothing separating these two.
+The market implies 61% for Young, but our model sees only 48%.
+That 12-point gap favoring Dy is worth watching.

 Song Kenan vs Hector Aldana